dfoddav2/austrian-flood-monitor/README.md

 ### Running the Application

-The application currently focuses on a local development approach, so for development I recommend starting them separately in different terminals, so that you can see all of their logs.
-However, for a quick glance into the application we also offer a single line setup.
+I myself recommend starting the backend and frontend in separate terminals, so that I can easily keep track of the separate logs, and the hot-reload of Next.js does not pollute the logs.
+But you also have the option of starting everything at once.

 #### Start eveything all at once with a single line